varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/infrastructure.md

 # Finance and Markets for Engineers and Scientists

 ## Description
-Finance plays a crucial role in both technological advancement and the lives of individuals in our society.
-However, financial forecasting, modeling, and decision-making are rarely taught in traditional engineering or physical science curriculums.
-Further, an increasing number of engineers and scientists are turning to careers in finance and consulting.
-Finally, despite advancements in market access, many individuals still need help accessing the wealth-creation opportunities offered by financial systems.
-To address these gaps, this course introduces engineers and scientists to financial systems, markets, and analytical tools for economic and business operations.
-Using engineering, statistics, data science, and machine learning, we will model, analyze, and optimize financial systems and decision-making processes.
-The course material can be applied to both traditional economic and engineering fields.
+In today’s society, finance holds a vital position in both the progress of technology and the lives of individuals.
+Despite this, traditional engineering or physical science curriculums seldom teach financial forecasting, modeling, and decision-making.
+Many engineers and scientists pursue careers in finance and consulting, adding to the need for financial knowledge.
+This course aims to bridge these gaps by introducing engineers and scientists to financial systems, markets, and quantitative finance tools and approaches.
+We will model, analyze, and optimize financial systems and decision-making processes using engineering, statistics, data science, and machine learning tools.

 ### Times, places and websites
 * __Credits__: 3-credits
 * __Lectures and discussions__: Lecture at TuTh 1:30 PM - 2:20 PM and Discussion at W 1:30 PM - 2:20 PM
 * __Website__: Canvas and GitHub.
-Examples, labs, and other codes used throughout the course are available on our [GitHub repository](https://github.com/varnerlab/CHEME-5660-Course-Repository-F23).
+The labs, other codes and data used throughout the course are available on our [GitHub lab repository](https://github.com/varnerlab/CHEME-5660-Labs-F23.git) and in the [VLQuantitativeFinancePackage.jl](https://github.com/varnerlab/VLQuantitativeFinancePackage.jl.git) package.
 * __Schedule__: The lecture, lab and problem set schedule can be viewed at (requires Cornell login): [CHEME 5660 lecture schedule](https://cornell.box.com/s/xz2ir0k7kimtyzz10k98op5ctihqa2fh).

 ### Topics